Cold Opening – Final Encounter

 - This feels like the first time we’ve seen Sarah all night in a live sketch.

-- (*sighs the deepest of sighs*) Welp, ladies and gentleman, we’ve reached the end of Aidy & Kate’s tenures on the cast, and what a fitting way to end it with a Kaidy sketch and them advertising an oddball product.
+- Welp, ladies and gentlemen, we’ve reached the end of Aidy & Kate’s tenures on the cast, and what a fitting way to end it with a Kaidy sketch and them advertising an oddball product.

 - Some ok laughs from the whole advertisement spiel, especially with the idea itself being funny on its own.